 If you are closed or not able to accept guests safely, you can cancel bookings via the admin system by clicking on the booking and going to the Actions tab, but must communicate your reasons to the guest directly.
 You might consider full refunds for all bookings, or just those who booked before a certain date.

 4) Adjust your cost base

-You need to prepare for the summer being less busy than normal, in terms of your cost base and resources.
+You need to prepare for 2020 being less busy than normal, in terms of your cost base and resources.
 This will enable you to be efficient with your pricing and may enable you to have a marketing budget to maximise your bookings.